Travel Safety Tips

 • Make copies of your passport, driver’s license, and airline tickets and carry them separately from the originals

 • Look into Travel insurance.
 Frankly, I decided that medical facilities were pretty good where I was going, and cheap, so I didn’t buy medical insurance for overseas.
 I also chose not to buy trip interruption insurance, which would cover things like having to return in the event of a family death, because I discovered there are so many loopholes in these policies.
 I also did not buy theft insurance because I found coverage for electronics was limited and these were the items I was most interested in insuring.
-I did, however, buy a year’s medical evacuation policy from MedJet Assist.
+I did, however, buy a year’s medical evacuation policy from MedJet.
 This provides for an aircraft with a medical team and equipment to fly in to pick me up anywhere in the world and transport me to a hospital of my choosing, should I be severely injured.
 Medical evacuation can cost upward of $25,000 and it comes out of your pocket, so I thought the policy was well worth it.

 • Never carry or wear expensive jewelry when you travel – it screams, ‘rob me’ to thugs.